Alexiusy/Alexiusy/README.md

 This is [**Alexiusy**](https://alexiusy.github.io)!

 - 💻 I’m a passionate self-taught iOS&Web developer and a freelance software engineer from China.
-- 🌱 I’m currently learning multi-platform application development such as dart&flutter.
+- 🌱 I’m currently learning dart, flutter and rust.
 - 🤖 In addition to coding, I use CI/CD tech to make work more efficient.
 - 👯 I’m looking to collaborate on iOS or mini-program project.
 - 💬 Ask me about anything, I’m happy to help.